bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+- The `Employee` and `Territory` tables are set up with a many-to-many relationship.
+This makes logical sense, as employees can be in multiple territories and territories can have multiple employees in them.
+This necessitates the existence of the `EmployeeTerritory` table as a linking table to handle the relationship.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+- MongoDB and other non-relational database solutions are generally apropriate in situations with large, diverse, or frequently-changing databases.
+For example, large web scrapes done by Google or other major corporations are too large for relational databases to handle easily, and lack the interconnectedness that relational databases excel at.
+On the other hand, small databases about a single topic make most sense as relational databases.
+A small company's list of transactions, employees, or other major business elements makes most sense as a relational database, but this may become impractical as the business scales up.
 - What is "NewSQL", and what is it trying to achieve?
+  NewSQL is, or is trying to be, a new generation of database software that allows for larger-scale databases to retain the ACID guarantees.
+Current SQL-based relational database software can struggle when the database becomes very large, and require expensive hardware to retain acceptable performance.
+NewSQL is designed for use on distributed computing networks rather than a single server, and is able to achieve much better results in that mode of operation than traditional SQL software.
 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, to your weekly repo